mishrarakesh-1902/Farm_Market/README.md

 ## 🌱 Overview

 **FarmDirect** is a full-stack Django web application that reimagines agricultural commerce in India.
-It provides farmers with a direct digital channel to sell their produce to buyers — cutting out costly intermediaries — while equipping them with AI-powered tools to make smarter farming decisions.
+It provides farmers with a direct digital channel to sell their produce to institutional buyers — cutting out costly intermediaries — while equipping them with AI-powered tools to make smarter farming decisions.

 > _"45,000+ verified farmers.
 1.2M tons traded.
 Zero middlemen."_